Where we're from...

 Email:

 Hi, I'm Andrew, maybe one day I'll be a real doctor.
 My primary research is focused on two goals: 1) heterologous expression of exciting and secret BGCs (shh) and 2) the creation of high-yield expression strains of model microbes.
 In addition, I'll probably be involved in some of the lab's new work on Chlamydomonas and biocrusts—oh fun!
+I can't stop dreaming about myxobacteria though, they're so cool!
 In my free time, I enjoy growing exotic fruiting plants from around the world.
 That's my secret for keeping me looking as young as I do.
-Keywords: cloning, heterologous expression, biosynthetic gene clusters, bacteria, biocrusts, exotic plants
+Keywords: cloning, heterologous expression, biosynthetic gene clusters, bacteria, biocrusts, myxos, exotic plants

 Graduate Students